 According to the law, employers should keep records of job descriptions and pay history for each employee for the duration of employment plus the law’s statute of limitations of two years after the employee has left the organization.

-As for whether Colorado’s EPEWA will help fix the gender pay gap, Wylie, who has led salary negotiation workshops for professional women, said she thinks the added transparency about what colleagues are making could help women strike a better deal with their bosses.
+As for whether Colorado’s EPEWA will help fix the gender pay gap, Wylie, who has led salary negotiation workshops for professional women, said she thinks the added transparency and about what colleagues are making could help women strike a better deal with their bosses.

 “This isn’t going to solve pay inequities overnight,” she said.
 “But it does give employees some good tools in terms of negotiation leverage.”